 - 1 cup dairy-free chocolate chips

-- Add the ground flax seeds, corn starch, dairy-free milk, vinegar and vanilla.
+- Add the ground flax, cornstarch, milk, vinegar and vanilla.
 Beat for a little longer until everything is well blended.
 Set aside.

 - In a medium-sized bowl combine the flour, baking soda, baking powder, and salt.
 Stir to combine.
 Add the dry ingredients to the wet ingredients and either user your electric mixer or stir vigorously by hand until well combined.

-- Add the chocolate chips and Dark Chocolate Sundrops, reserving a few of each to place on the top of each cookie before baking.
+- Add the chocolate chips and candy covered chocolates, reserving a few of each to place on the top of each cookie before baking.
 Cover the bowl and place in the fridge for about an hour.

 - When you’re about ready to begin baking, heat your oven to 350F.
 Drop cookies with a cookie dough scooper on an ungreased cookie sheet.
 Add a few chocolate chips and sundrops to the top of each cookie to make sure they look nice and enticing.
 Bake for 8-10 minutes, until golden brown on the edges.
 Remove from oven and allow them to cool slightly before transferring to a wire rack to cool completely.
 Store in a lidded container.
 Repeat with the rest of the dough.